CAS-LRJ/ISS-Docs/docs/install.md

 ---
 # ISS

-Intelligent Self-driving System (ISS) is a modular framework written in Python and C++.
-The aim for this framework is to build a extensible framework for research propose.
-This framework will contain both classic and deep learning algorithms for self-driving tasks such as perception, localization, mapping, prediction, planning and control.
-The modular design with minimal dependency on external libraries can provide a transparent and clean workspace for researchers to evaluate ADS algorithms.
+Intelligent Self-driving System (ISS) is a modular framework written in Python and C++ with the aim to build an extensible workspace tailored to research.
+This framework will contain both traditional and deep learning algorithms for self-driving related tasks such as perception, localization, mapping, prediction, planning, and control.
+The modular design with minimal dependency on external libraries can provide a transparent and clean workspace for researchers to evaluate algorithms for autonomous driving systems.

-The code of ISS can be downloaded from [*Github Repository*](https://github.com/CAS-LRJ/ISS).
+The code of ISS can be downloaded from its [*Github Repository*](https://github.com/CAS-LRJ/ISS).

 ## Dependencies

-Here we list the minimal dependencies required by ISS and optional libraries recommonded.
+ISS is dependent on a minimal set of Python libraries; another set of recommended libraries can be optionally installed to improve its functionalities.
 Also, some examples will be written in Jupyter Notebook.

 ### Minimal Dependencies

+Python libraries required by ISS.

 ```yaml
 carla=0.9.13